CoSy: Evaluating Textual Explanations of Neurons: Sanity Checks

 \subsection{Do Models Respond Differently to Synthetic and Natural Images?}

-Given the visual similarity between natural and synthetic images of the same concepts, we investigate whether CV models respond differently to these groups and if the activation differences indicate adversarial behavior.
+Given the visual similarity between natural and synthetic images of the same class, we investigate whether CV models respond differently to these groups and if the activation differences indicate adversarial behavior.
 To this end, we employed four different models pre-trained on ImageNet: \texttt{ResNet18}~\cite{he2016deep}, \texttt{DenseNet161}~\cite{huang2017densely}, \texttt{GoogleNet}~\cite{szegedy2015going}, and \texttt{ViT-B/16}~\cite{dosovitskiy2020image}.
-For each model, we randomly selected 10 output classes and generated 50 images per class using the class descriptions.
+For each model, we randomly selected 50 output classes and generated 50 images per class using the class descriptions.
 We pass both synthetic and natural images through the models, collecting the activations of the output neuron corresponding to each class.

-Figure \ref{fig:nat-syn-comparison} (left) illustrates the distributions of the MAD between synthetic and natural images for the same class across the 10 classes.
-Generally, we observe that the activation of synthetic images is slightly higher than that of natural images of the same class.
+Figure~\ref{fig:nat-syn-comparison} (a) illustrates the distributions of the MAD between synthetic and natural images for the same class across the 50 classes.
+Across all models, we observe that the median activation of synthetic images is slightly higher than that of natural images of the same class.
 However, this difference is small, given the 0 value lies within 1 standard deviation.
-We also illustrated (Figure \ref{fig:nat-syn-comparison}, right) the activations of neuron 504 in the \texttt{ResNet18} output layer, corresponding to the ``coffee mug'' class.
+We also illustrate the activations of neuron $504$ in the \texttt{ResNet18} output layer for the ``coffee mug'' class in Figure~\ref{fig:nat-syn-comparison} (b).
 The results indicate a strong overlap in the neural response to both synthetic and natural images.
-While synthetic images activate the neuron slightly more, this doesn't constitute an artifactual behavior or affect our framework, which we demonstrate in the following experiment.
+While synthetic images activate the neuron slightly more, this does not constitute an artifactual behavior or affect our framework, which we demonstrate in the following experiment.